 Train travel is generally a great way to get around China.
-Gone are the days of wooden seats at ninety-degree angles with loud speakers blaring propaganda.
-Trains nowadays have four classes, refreshment carts and decent (if not fabulous) bathrooms.
+Gone are the days of wooden seats at ninety-degree angles with loudspeakers blaring propaganda.
+Trains nowadays have four classes, refreshment carts, and decent (if not fabulous) bathrooms.

-Train travel can be less expensive than air travel, generally very comfortable, and, compared with air travel, train travel is much more likely to depart and arrive on time.
+Train travel can be less expensive than air travel, generally very comfortable, and, compared to air travel, train travel is much more likely to depart and arrive on time.
 And with air travel becoming more and more congested, train travel is becoming a much better option even for longer travel.

 Buying a Train Ticket Online